avansp/old-jekyll-avansp.github.io/about.md

 I'm keeping my digital social interaction to the bare minimum, so I don't have a Twitter, Facebook, LinkedIn or any other social media site account.
 Best to contact me via e-mail.

 Unless explicitly stated, all contents in this site are licensed under [CC BY-NC-SA 4.0][lic].
+This blog is designed for reading pleasure.
 If you like the design of this blog, you can fork or clone this site from [my github page](https://github.com/avansp/avansp.github.io).

 [avan-uoa]: http://unidirectory.auckland.ac.nz/profile/a-suinesiaputra
 [avan-gscholar]: http://scholar.google.co.nz/citations?user=av3jfhgAAAAJ&hl=en